 Continue to downtown, passing by Avenida dos Aliados, a boulevard lined with imposing Neoclassical buildings.
 The city hall dominates the street, but, bizarrely, it’s the McDonald’s down the road that attracts the most attention; it has Art Deco stained-glass windows and vintage chandeliers.
 Next, visit Torre dos Clérigos and prepare to climb 225 steps, in exchange for panoramic views of the city.

 After taking in the views, get ready to queue up at Livraria Lello, possibly the most beautiful bookstore in the world.
 JK Rowling once lived in Porto, and rumour has it Lello served as inspiration for her Harry Potter series.
 You can buy an entry ticket online and redeem it later by purchasing a book.

 Have petiscos for lunch

 All that walking probably made you peckish, so it’s time to grab lunch.
 Head to Voltaria or Tapabento for a round of Portuguese petiscos (a selection of small plates).
-In this sandwich shop, every dish has the name of a city feature, such as the Clérigos Tower or the São Bento station, that you’ve just seen.

 From the palace, take a five-minute walk to the Ribeira.
 This riverside promenade flanked by brightly coloured buildings is the image most people associate with Porto.
 Continue along the river towards Ponte Dom Luís I, a bridge designed by a Gustave Eiffel student.
 “Every place where you can see the river is amazing, but especially the path that goes from Ponte Dom Luís until the Foz,” says Rita, one of the owners of local boutique shop Coração Alecrim.
 She also suggests visiting the Prado cemetery and admiring the neo-Gothic statues; it’s a place where silence is only disturbed by birds chirping.